eeliacik/Lil-Mafia/README.md

 # Lil'Mafia

-A free agent gangster hub that meets capos and gangsters based on job finding by skills and bidding on jobs.
+A tiny mafia hub that brings together free-agent capos and gangsters based on job matching by skills.
 Users can register as a Capo or a Gangster.

 #### Capos
 - Create and remove jobs
-- See gangsters details who make bid
+- See gangsters details who made bid
 - Accept or decline received bids from gangsters
 - Follow bids status